“Any fool can criticize, condemn and complain – and most fools do” – Dale Carnegie

 Most of us could benefit from taking a large dose of Carnegie’s advice.
 But does it work as an absolute rule?
 Should we never criticize?

 While Jesus spoke against quick, thoughtless, and hypocritical criticism (Matt.
 7:1-5), He also called on listeners to “repent and believe” (Mark 1:15), which is a decidedly critical message.
 It demands that people stop and turn from the evil they are doing!
-So, clearly then, sometimes criticizing is a necessity.
+In fact, God says a dividing line between the righteous and the fool is in how they take criticism.

-Thus for Christians it is not a matter of whether we should ever criticize, but instead when and how we should go about doing it.
-And when we look to the Bible for guidance, we find at least four questions to consider.
+Clearly, if taking criticism is a mark of wisdom, then there is a need also to give it – for Christians it is not a matter of whether we should ever criticize, but instead when and how we should go about doing it.
+When we look to the Bible for guidance, we find at least four questions to consider.

 1. Is criticism needed…or grace?